ItsK1tty/w1tchdocs/docs/source/reference.rst

    These functions are meant to be used by experienced users only, as they can be used to break the character and the account.

-   There are no examples for this namespace, as experienced users will know how to use it.
+   There are no examples for this namespace, as advanced users will know how to use it.

+   *Sapienti sat*

 ================================